CAVEconnectome/nglui/docs/index.md

 !!! note

-    Using the CAVEclient with the MICrons dataset is required for the following examples.
+    Using the CAVEclient with the MICrONs dataset is required for the following examples.

 Here's a quick example of how to use NGLui to generate a Neuroglancer state from the [Microns cortical dataset](https://www.microns-explorer.org).